 Miley was taller than Emily and she wore glasses.
 Emily thought the glasses made her look smart.
 She had short, dark brown hair that poofed out in the back.
 Miley said her hairstyle was called a Bob.
 Emily thought it was a weird name considering Miley was a girl.

-Emily liked to play with Miley, most of the time, but sometimes she didn’t.
-It was usually fun to play with Miley but sometimes, she was difficult.
-Miley always wanted to be the boss and tell people what to do.
-Emily liked to be the boss too but Papa taught her that she could not always be in charge.
-He explained that when you only think about what you want, without thinking about what others want, you are being selfish.
-Emily figured Miley had not yet learned that it was selfish to try to be the boss all the time.
+Emily liked to play with Miley but sometimes she didn’t.
+Every time Emily and her friends played with Miley she tried to take over and tell everyone what to do.
+Emily liked to be the boss too but Papa told her that she could not always be in charge.
+He explained that when you only think about what you want, it is selfish.
+Emily figured no one taught Miley about selfishness.

-Emily shared her little life with Miley from time to time and today she decided was one of those times.
-Emily didn’t always need a playmate, she was quite content to play in her own little world but sometimes it was fun to bring someone into it with her.
+Emily shared her little life with Miley from time to time and today was one of those times.

 Muffin Puts On a Show